ianderrington/genai/docs/Understanding/overview/index.md

 ## Foundation Models

-Foundation models are large-scale models that are pre-trained on vast amounts of data and can be fine-tuned for specific tasks.
+[Foundation models](https://en.wikipedia.org/wiki/Foundation_models) are large-scale models that are pre-trained with self or semi-supervision on vast amounts of data and can be fine-tuned for specific tasks.
 These models serve as a foundation or base for various applications, reducing the need to train models from scratch.
-Examples include OpenAI's GPT series, Google's BERT, and many others.

 ### Basics of Self-Supervised Learning